 Throughout this richly illustrated book you’ll see Julia’s and Jacques’s hands at work, and you’ll sense the pleasure the two are having cooking together, tasting, exchanging ideas, joshing with each other, and raising a glass to savor the fruits of their labor.
 Again and again they demonstrate that cooking is endlessly fascinating and challenging and, while ultimately personal, it is a joy to be shared.

 Get the news you want from Penguin Random House

 About Julia Child

 Julia Child was born in Pasadena, California.
-She graduated from Smith College and worked for the OSS during World War II in Ceylon and China, where she met Paul Child.
-After they married they lived in Paris, where she studied… More about Julia Child
+She graduated from Smith College and worked for the OSS during WWII in Ceylon and China, where she met Paul Child.
+After they married in Paris, where she studied at the Cordon Bleu, and… More about Julia Child

 About Jacques Pepin

 Jacques P?pin, celebrated host of award-winning cooking shows on National Public Television, master chef, food columnist, cooking teacher, and author of nineteen cookbooks, was born in Bourg-en-Bresse, near Lyon.
 His first exposure to cooking was as a child in his… More about Jacques Pepin